 The Somali National Army (SNA) consists of 12,000 active personnel and 24,000 reservists. ?The Somali National Army and AMISOM started a joint military offensive against Al Shabaab-held areas in March 2014.?SNA and AMISOM have since consolidated control over Mogadishu and the surrounding regions, including Bakool, though attacks persist.

 Frequent disputes over unpaid salaries continue to undermine security operations by AMISOM and SNA.
 Salary delays are between 6-13 months for soldiers?

 The US military supports the Somali federal government with drone strikes against armed groups.
 On 3 November, in Qandala, Bari region (Puntland), the US conducted its first drone strikes against the IS in Somalia. ?

 Islamic State (IS)

 There are two IS cells in Somalia, who have criticised Al Shabaab's links to Al Qaeda and seek to wage terrorism on a wider scale than Al Shabaab.
-The first cell operates in the Bari mountains of Puntland with around 300 fighters who are supported financially and logistically by IS fighters in Yemen.
-The second cell, Jabha East Africa, operates in the Raas Kaambooni area of southern Somalia, with an unknown number of fighters.?
+The first cell operates in the Bari mountains of Puntland who are supported financially and logistically by IS fighters in Yemen.
+The second cell, Jabha East Africa, operates in the Raas Kaambooni area of southern Somalia.?
 Both groups face strong resistance from Al Shabaab, who view IS as a rival.?
 In 2017, IS claimed responsibility for three attacks in Bossasso, Bari region, most recently on 3 October, when gunmen killed one person and injured two. ?
-IS captured its first town in Somalia on 26 October 2016, when it overran Qandala, Bari region, but the town has since been retaken by Puntland forces. ? ?
+IS captured its first town in Somalia on 26 October 2016, when it overran Qandala, Bari region, but the town has since been retaken by Puntland forces. ??